 (iv) any breaks in the interview, the time the break commenced and concluded and the reasons for the break.

-6. Opportunity of defendant to view visually recorded interview — s.
+6. Opportunity of accused to view visually recorded interview — s.
 106HB(2)(b)

-The defendant and his or her counsel have been given a reasonable opportunity to view a visually recorded interview for the purposes of section 106HB(2)(b), if —
+The accused and his or her counsel have been given a reasonable opportunity to view a visually recorded interview for the purposes of section 106HB(2)(b), if —

-(a) at least 3 clear days prior notice in writing has been given to the defendant or his or her counsel specifying —
+(a) at least 3 clear days prior notice in writing has been given to the accused or his or her counsel specifying —

 (i) at least 2 occasions during normal office hours when the interview may be viewed; and